Blogs

 wave

-Current Lumos customers will retain their service but gain access to T-Mobile's robust support infrastructure.
-This means potentially improved customer service, bundled offerings with mobile plans, and the overall convenience of dealing with a large, well-established brand.
-Mike Katz, T-Mobile's President of Marketing, Strategy, and Products, highlights the customer benefit, stating, “T-Mobile is already the fastest-growing broadband provider in America, and expanding into fiber helps us take the next big step in delivering what customers truly want – faster, more reliable internet that simply works.”
+So, what does this mean for current Lumos customers?
+Well, you’ll still get your internet, but now it’s backed by the might of T-Mobile.
+That potentially means better customer service – fingers crossed! – and the possibility of bundling your mobile and internet plans for a better deal.
+It's all about convenience.
+Mike Katz, T-Mobile’s President of Marketing, Strategy, and Products, put it this way: “T-Mobile is already the fastest-growing broadband provider in America, and expanding into fiber helps us take the next big step in delivering what customers truly want – faster, more reliable internet that simply works.”
+Sounds good, right?

 FAQ